-Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject le be assessed (Pleas appropriate) earning outcomes to se tick as (Note 4) a b 1.
-First version of two technical texts for two different audiences 50% √ √ 2.
-Final version of two technical texts for two different audiences 50% √ √ Total 100 % are evaluated through assare assessed on the accura assessment tasks, as well Students will be assessed including experts and nor of students' ability to selepurposes and intended rea essment tasks acy and the ap as the selection on technical an-experts in select content an aders. ch will be use the writing property and the selection of the related to the learn oppropriacy of the lar on and organisation texts targeted at difficience and technolog d use language and ferent intended readers, gy.
-This facilitates assessme style appropriate to the awareness of the importance Student Study Effort Class contact: Expected Seminars 26 H Other student study effort: Classwork-related, assessment-related, and self-access work 52 H Total student study effort 78 Reading List and References Required reading Course materials prepared by the English Language Centre Recommended readings 1 Behrens, L. & Rosen, L York: Longman.
+Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject 1 be assessed (Pleas appropriate) learning outcomes to ase tick as (Note 4) а b 1.
+First version of two technical texts for two different audiences 50% √ \checkmark 2.
+Final version of two technical texts for two different audiences 50% √ \checkmark Total 100 % Explanation of the approplearning outcomes: priateness of t he assessment meth nods in assessing the inten nded This subject adopts the method of 100% continuous assessment.
+Students' writing skills are evaluated through assessment tasks related to the learning outcome areas.
+Students are assessed on the accuracy and the appropriacy of the language used in fulfilling the assessment tasks, as well as the selection and organisation of ideas.
+Students will be assessed on technical texts targeted at different intended readers, including experts and non-experts in science and technology.
+This facilitates assessment of students' ability to select content and use language and style appropriate to the purposes and intended readers.
+A process writing approace of drafting and editing in based on feedback on the the writing p Student Study Effort Class contact: Expected Seminars 26 Hrs.
+Other student study effort: Classwork-related, assessment-related, and self-access work 52 Hrs.
+Total student study effort 78 Hrs.
+Reading List and Required reading References Course materials prepared by the English Language Centre Recommended readings Behrens, L. & Rosen, L. York: Longman.
 J. (2010).
 A se equence for academ tic writing (4th ed.).
 New

-- Graff, G., Birkenstein, C and Durst, R. (2008).
-They say/I say: The moves that matter in academic writing.
-New York: W. W. Norton. - Ingre, D. (2003).
+Graff, G., Birkenstein, C and Durst, R. (2008).
+They say/I say: The moves that matter in academic writing .
+New York: W. W. Norton.
+Ingre, D. (2003).
 Technical writing: Essentials for the successful professional.
-Mason, OH: Thomson. - Johnson, S. & Scott, J. (2009).
-Study and communication skills for the biosciences.
-Oxford: Oxford University Press. - Mulvaney, M. K. & Jolliffe, D. A. (2005).
+Mason, OH: Thomson.
+Johnson, S. & Scott, J. (2009).
+Study and communication skills for the biosciences .
+Oxford: Oxford University Press.
+Mulvaney, M. K. & Jolliffe, D. A. (2005).
 Academic writing: Genres, samples, and resources.
-New York: Pearson Longman. - Pickett, N.A., Laster, A.A. & Staples, K.E.
+New York: Pearson Longman.
+Pickett, N.A., Laster, A.A. & Staples, K.E.
 (2001).
-Technical English: Writing, reading, and speaking (8th ed.).
-New York, NY: Longman. - VanAlstyne, J.S. & Tritt, M.D.
+Technical English: Writing, reading, and speaking (8 th ed.).
+New York, NY: Longman.
+VanAlstyne, J.S. & Tritt, M.D.
 (2002).
-Professional and technical writing strategies: Communicating in technology and science.
+Professional and technical writing strategies: Communicating in technology and science .
 Upper Saddle River, NJ: Prentice Hall.